 Thank You Letters

-The thank you letter confirms your interest in the position and can help you stand out among prospective candidates.
+Use the following guidelines for your letter to confirm your interest in the position and stand out among candidates.

 - The letter should be addressed to the person(s) with whom you interviewed.
 Ask for your interviewers' business cards, or write down their titles and the proper spelling of their names before leaving the interview.

-- Prepare your letter using a business letter format on high quality paper.
+- Prepare your letter on high quality paper using a business letter format.
 Mail your letter in a matching envelope within 24-48 hours following the interview.
 If your handwriting is legible, you may also choose to use a high quality, thank you card and hand write your note.
 If you have previously corresponded with the employer by email, it is acceptable to send your thank you via email.

 - Keep your letter brief and concise.
 Mention the date of your interview and your continued interest in both the position and organization.

 - Reiterate your most important skills and qualifications, how you expect to contribute to the organization, and any unique points of interest discussed during the interview.